ashishkrb7/Facial-recognition-camera-for-small-retail/README.md

 There is a need for facial recognition cameras.
 Customer cameras are basic cameras and they want the ability for them to scan face automatically in a crowd of people (like restaurant and bar).
 So, the camera must scan faces in the crowd and recognize them in a database that they can then have access to and be able to add notes to.

 ### Technology planned to implement
-- Python / Julia / Matlab
+- Python / Julia / Matlab : For modeling
-- AWS
+- AWS                     : Storage and hosting
-- IOT(Raspberry Pi)
+- Flutter                 : Mobile application development
-- Flutter
+- IOT(Raspberry Pi)       : For demonstration

 ## Contact
 [![LinkedIn](https://img.shields.io/badge/-LinkedIn-black.svg?style=flat-square&logo=linkedin&colorB=4D4DFF)](https://www.linkedin.com/in/ashishk766/)